Kazade/simulant-engine/documentation/input.md

 ## Axis dead zones

 An `InputAxis` can be given a `dead_zone` value to help handle the problem that most joysticks have a bit of jitter when they're at rest.
 The `dead_zone` is a value between 0.0 and 1.0.
 Inputs with a value less than the dead zone are ignored by default.
-For joystick devices with an X and Y axis, you the default behaviour is to take into account the combined input to determine whether the value falls within the dead zone.
+For joystick devices with an X and Y axis, the default behaviour is to take into account the combined input to determine whether the value falls within the dead zone.
 This is a "radial" dead zone as opposed to an "axial" one.
 You can control the dead zone behaviour when retrieving an `Axis`' value:

 ```
     InputAxis* axis = manager_->new_axis("Test");